Allan Fotheringham: Later years

 Fotheringham had honorary degrees from the University of New Brunswick (2003) and the University of Saskatchewan (2005).
 He died on August 19, 2020, at his home in Toronto.
 He was 12 days short of his 88th birthday.
-Although the cause of death has not yet been determined, his wife noted that he was in "generally poor health" in the time leading up to his death.
+Although the cause of death had not yet been determined, his wife noted that he was in "generally poor health" in the time leading up to his death.
+He was buried at Mount Pleasant Cemetery, Toronto.

 Controversies

 In a 1984 column, he wrote that two Vancouver lawyers were "cementing their connections through the tennis club circuits and the wife-swapping brigades".
 A judge awarded the lawyers $10,000 each in damages for libel.

-In a 1988 article about the British explorer Sir Ranulph Fiennes, Bt, he wrote that "Prince Charles always supports him, claiming great results for British exports, but no one has ever been able to demonstrate that any scientific or historical benefits have resulted."
+In a 1988 article about the British explorer Ranulph Fiennes, he wrote that "Prince Charles always supports him, claiming great results for British exports, but no one has ever been able to demonstrate that any scientific or historical benefits have resulted."
 A London jury awarded £75,000 in damages against Fotheringham and his publishers.

-In 1987, Fotheringham quipped that the United States were not serious about free trade negotiations with Canada because its chief negotiator Peter Murphy had an inoperable brain tumor, which is alleged to have led to his dismissal from his Washington post with Southam News.
+In 1987, Fotheringham quipped that the United States was not serious about free trade negotiations with Canada because its chief negotiator Peter Murphy had an inoperable brain tumor, which is alleged to have led to his dismissal from his Washington post with Southam News.

 Fotheringham was repeatedly accused of plagiarism throughout his career.
-He told an interviewer that "I don’t think it’s all that serious" since "all journalism is based on basically what someone else has written or reported.".
+He told an interviewer that "I don’t think it’s all that serious" since "all journalism is based on basically what someone else has written or reported."